Motor

 /media/uploads/chris/_scaled_l293d.png

-some minor additions to the libary above, resulted in this libary.
+Some minor additions to the libary above resulted in this libary.
 It has been tested on L298 motor drivers, but uses the same method of speed control.

 Public Member Functions